mepalaciosv/FibonacciPrimes/README.md

 # FibonacciPrimes
-Program that calculates as posible Fibonacci primes as it can in an hour of computation
+The program could calculate 9 Fibonacci primes in an hour of computation of a single CPU, the number of the last calculated index is 29.